nyberry/HPDM172_assignment/README.md

 # HPDM172_assignment

 ## Overview
-This project implements a relational database for the HPDM172 MSc Data Science assignment, representing the activities of a group of hospitals.
+This project implements a relational database for the HPDM172 MSc Data Science assignment.
+It represents the activities of a group of hospitals.

 It includes:
-- a MySQL database schema describung hospitals, doctors, patients and clinical activtity.
+- a MySQL database schema describing hospitals, doctors, patients and clinical activtity.
 - a sythnetic data generator
 - SQL scripts for creating and loading the database
 - SQL searches